 Christmas in France, in the land of châteaux!

 Christmas in France!
-In Amboise, Azay-le-Rideau, Chenonceau, Chinon, Langeais, Loches, Villandry… From the beginning of December to the beginning of January, seven of the greatest Loire Valley châteaux get into the festive spirit with exceptional tours and events: it’s “Christmas in the land of châteaux” in Touraine.
+In Amboise, Azay-le-Rideau, Chenonceau, Chinon, Langeais, Loches, Villandry… From Saturday, the 4th of December to Sunday, the 2nd of January, seven of the greatest Loire Valley châteaux get into the festive spirit with exceptional tours and events: it’s “Christmas in the land of châteaux” in Touraine.

 This event involves a tour of seven of the most famous Loire Valley châteaux with key iconic Christmas themes that put a sparkle in the eyes of children and grown-ups everywhere.

 Imagine a giant Christmas tree covered in more than 2,300 decorations, sugar sculptures with multi-coloured sweets, dozens of candles and braziers creating an interplay of light and shadow, a huge Neapolitan Nativity scene full of little scenes and characters, a maze of Christmas trees in ultra-contemporary shapes… From the beginning of December until the beginning of January, each château creates its own world and after one, two or three visits, you soon feel like you’re ‘collecting’ them*, one discovery leading you irresistibly to another.